datalad/datalad-catalog/README.md

 <br>

 DataLad Catalog is a free and open source command line tool, with a Python API, that assists with the automatic generation of user-friendly, browser-based data catalogs from structured metadata.
 It is an extension to [DataLad](https://datalad.org) and forms part of the broader ecosystem of DataLad's distributed metadata handling and (meta)data publishing tools.

+### Acknowledgements

+This software was developed with support from the German Federal Ministry of Education and Research (BMBF 01GQ1905), the US National Science Foundation (NSF 1912266), and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant SFB 1451 ([431549029](https://gepris.dfg.de/gepris/projekt/431549029), INF project).

 ## 1. Online demo